asgardphp/docs/admin.md

 This is all you need to be able to list, create, edit and delete your article entities in your administration.

-The protected attribute $_entity tells the controller with entity class to manage.
+The protected attribute $_entity tells the controller which entity class to manage.

 The optional protected attribute $_singular tells the controller how to name entities in singular.

 The optional protected attribute $_plural tells the controller how to name entities in plural.

 In the method formConfigure you can customize the entity form.
-For example to add relations and fields, or to remove some.
+For example to add relations and fields, or to remove esome.

 To customize the "index" action, override: